top of page

 10-6 every day, and Sunday 11-6

 Stop twelve is right next door to Hood River Lavender Farm and is Stave and Stone Wine Estates.
-The area was once an apple and pear orchard and has been converted into the winery.
-In 2004 the orchard’s age required replacing the trees or trying something new. so they grew hay for several years to add nitrogen back to the soil.
-The the dream of owning a vineyard and winery began to take shape and now they have this wine estate with a tasting room in downtown Hood River. also The view here of Mt.
+The area was once an apple and pear orchard and has been converted into a winery.
+In 2004, the orchard’s age required replacing the trees or trying something new.
+So, they grew hay for several years to replenish the soil with nitrogen.
+The dream of owning a vineyard and winery began to take shape, and now they have this wine estate with a tasting room in downtown Hood River.
+Also, the view here of Mt.
 Hood and Mt.
 Adams in Washington State is spectacular.

-The winery here has a Artur Pinot Noir and it is awesome.
-Give it try if you're here.
-The prices here are a little steep just to give you a heads up.
+The winery here has an Artur Pinot Noir and it is incredible.
+Give it a try if you're here.
+The prices here are a little steep, to give you a heads up.

 541-946-3750Open daily 12-6